Boy-Scoutz 'n the Hood: Plot

+Meanwhile, the rest of the campers (and Borgnine) are getting ready to play a song around the campfire.
+Just as Borgnine begins the song, he is attacked from behind by a mysterious figure lurking in the shadows.

 Production

 "Boy-Scoutz 'n the Hood" was written by Dan McGrath and directed by Jeffrey Lynch.
 The episode was recorded at the Village Recorder in West Los Angeles.
 Ernest Borgnine guest starred in the episode as himself.
 The staff liked his work on the films Marty and From Here to Eternity, so they asked him to do a guest appearance on the show.
-Borgnine felt he could not say no to the offer because his grandchildren were fans of the show.
+Borgnine felt he could not say no to the offer because his grandchildren were fans of The Simpsons.
 In the final scene of the episode, Borgnine plays a guitar and sings campfire songs with the children.
 Borgnine was a guitar player in real life, so he brought his own guitar with him to the recording studio.
-Borgnine apologized because he felt that he was not being able to sing very well, but Nancy Cartwright, who provides the voice of Bart, thought his voice "added to the authenticity of his character".
-The Simpsonss creator Matt Groening thought the recording sessions with Borgnine were "so much fun".
-Hank Azaria, who provided the voice of Apu, commented that Borgnine "had no idea what the hell he was doing.
+Borgnine apologized because he felt that he was not being able to sing very well, but Nancy Cartwright (Bart), thought his voice "added to the authenticity of his character".
+Matt Groening thought the recording sessions with Borgnine were "so much fun".
+Hank Azaria, (Apu), remembered that Borgnine "had no idea what the hell he was doing.
 He's a good actor, and he read his lines just fine, but he had no idea what the show was, no idea what we were doing."

-In her book My Life as a 10-Year-Old Boy, Cartwright comments that she was a fan of Borgnine's performance in Marty.
+In her book My Life as a 10-Year-Old Boy, Cartwright recalls that she was a fan of Borgnine's performance in Marty.
 She writes that the film had "changed [her] forever", and that it made her "realize that actors have the power through their work to inspire and enlighten others."
 She recalls that when Borgnine arrived for the recording session, she "lost all coolness" and ran up to him and exclaimed "ohmygod, Marty!"